learn-with-me/Notes-Kubernetes/replica-sets-and-deployments.md

 ##### Replication Controller

 Being deprecated.
 Controls replication of pod in case of failing pod, pod crashes or need for scaling up or down.
+Ensures a certain number of pods are running at any time.

 Using ReplicaSet instead is more popular and supported by the community.

 ##### ReplicaSet over Replication Controller

+Ensures a certain number of pods are running at any time.
+ReplicaSet and pods are associated with labels and selectors.

 With Replication Controller you'll need to rely on rolling-update program for your update strategy.
 ReplicaSet uses updateStrategy instead of rolling-update, called as deployment.